 At a special meeting of all programs on January 3, 2008, a Code of Conduct Addendum was unanimously approved by all programs present.
 This is effective immediately for the remainder of the season.
 Click here to review the addendum.

 Coaching information for the Varsity, Intermediate I and Junior Varsity level can be found under the Coaches menu.
 Please note that this is a password protected area.
 Please email Tom Herweg for a username and password.
 Also please submit any changes or corrections to Tom as well.

 Directions to all game sites can be found under the boys cyo drop down menu or by clicking Contest Locations

 Some of the content on this web is provided in Adobe Acrobat format.
-If you don't have Adobe Acrobat Reader 7.0 or above, please click Acrobat Reader to download the free Acrobat Reader
+If you don't have Adobe Acrobat Reader, please click Acrobat Reader to download the free Acrobat Reader